 6. Gastrointestinal Blockage

 When a cat’s gastrointestinal tract is blocked, it cannot move food properly through its system.
 This blockage can be caused by many things, including eating something that’s not digestible like a bone or swallowing a foreign object like a marble.
-Symptoms of gastrointestinal blockage in cats include drooling, vomiting, loss of appetite, weight loss, and lethargy.
-If your cat is showing any of these symptoms, take them to the vet right away for medical attention.
+Signs of gastrointestinal blockage in cats include drooling, vomiting, loss of appetite, weight loss, abdominal pain and lethargy.
+If your cat is showing any of these signs, take them to the vet right away for medical attention.

 One of the most serious possible causes of excessive salivation is cancer.
-While not all cancers will cause drooling, it can be a symptom of certain types of the disease.
-These include oral tumors, throat tumors, and lung tumors.
-Oral tumors can grow on the tongue, gums, or roof of the mouth, and can make it difficult for your cat to swallow.
-Throat tumors can also block your cat’s airway, making it difficult to breathe and causing them to create extra lubrication.
+While not all cancers will cause drooling, it can be a sign of certain types of the disease.
+These include oral tumors, throat tumors, and gastrointestinal tumors.
+Oral tumors can grow on the tongue, gums, or roof of the mouth and can make it difficult for your cat to swallow.
+Throat tumors can also block your cat’s airway, making it difficult to breathe and swallow and causing them to produce extra saliva.